 Previous research in the area of memory and communication architecture synthesis has either ignored the co-synthesis aspect, or focused on a small subset of the problem.
-Typically, high-level synthesis approaches perform memory allocation and mapping before communication architecture synthesis [7-11], ignoring the overhead of the communication protocol during synthesis.
+Typically, high-level synthesis approaches memory allocation and mapping before perform communication architecture synthesis [7-11], ignoring the overhead of the communication protocol during synthesis.
 While treating these two steps separately is mainly due to tractability issues [5][12], the merits of integrating communication synthesis with memory synthesis are clearly demonstrated in [13].
 Only a few approaches have attempted to simultaneously explore memory and communication subsystems.
 [31] presents a tool to automatically generate a full crossbar and a dynamic memory management unit (DMMU).
 [32] considers the connectivity topology early in the design flow in conjunction with memory exploration, for simple processor-memory systems.
 More recently, [33] deals with bus topology and static priority based arbitration exploration, to determine the best memory port-to-bus mapping for pre-synthesized memory blocks.
-Other approaches which deal with memory synthesis make use of static estimations of communication architectures such as those proposed in [34].
-However, these techniques are unable to capture dynamic effects such as contention and capture only a limited exploration space.
-COSMECA improves upon previous approaches by (i) automatically generating bus topology and parameter values for arbitration schemes, bus speeds and OO buffer sizes, while considering dynamic simulation effects, and (ii) simultaneously determining a mapping of data arrays to physical memories while also deciding the number, size, ports and type of these memories, from a memory library.
+Other approaches which deal with memory synthesis make use of static estimations of communication architectures such as those proposed in [34-35].
+Such approaches are unable to capture dynamic effects such as contention and address only a limited exploration space.
+More importantly, none of the abovementioned approaches attempts to perform cosynthesis.
+COSMECA is a novel memory and communication architecture co-synthesis framework which improves upon existing synthesis approaches by (i) automatically generating bus topology and parameter values for arbitration schemes, bus speeds and OO buffer sizes, while considering dynamic simulation effects, and (ii) simultaneously determining a mapping of data arrays to physical memories while also deciding the number, size, ports and type of these memories, from a memory library.
+Results of applying the COSMECA approach to several industrial strength case studies (presented in Section 6) emphasizes the usefulness and need of such an approach for MPSoC designs.